hail-is/hail/docs/tutorial/Tutorial.md

 We've used R to make histograms of four summary statistics (call rate, allele frequency, mean GQ, and [Hardy Weinberg Equilibrium P-value](https://en.wikipedia.org/wiki/Hardy–Weinberg_principle)).
 Notice how the histogram for HWE does not look as one would expect (most variants should have a p-value close to 1).
 This is because there are 5 populations represented in this dataset and the p-value we calculated is based on all populations together.
 <img src="test.variantqc.png">

 Let's use the `annotate_variants_expr` method to programmatically compute Hardy Weinberg Equilibrium for each population.
+First, we construct `hwe-expressions`.

     >>> hwe_expressions = [
     >>>     'va.hweByPop.hweEUR = gs.filter(g => sa.pheno.SuperPopulation == "EUR").hardyWeinberg()',